3rdIteration/keepkey-diy/readme.md

 Restart device…

 ## Flashing Locked Firmware
+If you flash a release build of the bootloader, it will secure the device and make it so that you are then able to load official Keepkey firmware onto your DIY device.
+(Providing equivalent security and functionality of a retail Keepkey)

 ### Building a specific bootloader version
 The version tags for normal firmware are not the same as the versions for the bootloader releases.
 As such you need to first checkout a bootloader release (these are tagged with a tag name staring with bl)

 ### Checking Bootloader Hash
-It is critical that the bootloader hash matches one of the values listed here: https://github.com/keepkey/keepkey-desktop/blob/develop/firmware/releases.json#L32
+It is *critical* that the bootloader hash matches one of the values listed here: https://github.com/keepkey/keepkey-desktop/blob/develop/firmware/releases.json#L32

 The entries in this file are not simply a single SHA256 checksum, but a double SHA256 of the bootloader binary.
 (So basically the HEX output of the SHA256 of the file, is hashed a second time to produce the checksum listed above)

+### Flashing the firmware
+Use the same process as was used with the debug firmware, substituting the firmware file with the latest official release.

+If you accidentally flash unsigned firmware then you will need to use the Keepkey uodater tool to flash the latest official firmware.